 “One last turn, and there was Berastagi.
 Bungalows were spread across the plain.
 Colourful flowers in the gardens.
 Most bungalows were holiday homes of the plantation companies, a few were private villas.
 On the edge of the hill stood the hotel, which from afar looked like an ark.”

-She described the Grand Hotel Brastagi, built in the twenties of the 19th century.
+She described the Grand Hotel Brastagi, built in the 1920s.
 It was a chic hotel where guests would change clothes for dinner.
 When Madelon Szekely Lulofs visited it, Berastagi was already a popular holiday destination.
 From everywhere on Sumatra, and also from Penang in Malaysia, people came to the village in the Karo highlands.
-In the 1930s, Berastagi was transformed into a villa village with manicured lawns, rose gardens, swimming pools and tennis courts.
+In the 1920s and 1930s Berastagi was transformed into a villa village with manicured lawns, rose gardens, swimming pools and tennis courts.

 In 1946, during the fights for the Indonesian independence, many hotels and villas were destroyed by fires, including the Grand Hotel Brastagi.
 It was, in fact, the second time the Grand Hotel Brastagi caught fire.
 The first time was in 1925.
 Although the Grand Hotel Brastagi was destroyed the swimming pool behind the hotel survived.
 The Planters School Association, a boarding school for children of the planters, stood nearby.
 During the Japanese occupation, this school was used as a prison camp.
 It was also destroyed in 1946 by a fire, only the foundations can still be seen.
 Fortunately, the former hotel of the ‘Bataafsche Petroleum Maatschappij’ (BPM, later Shell) has been preserved as a fine example of colonial architecture.
 In addition, there are many villas from before 1940 spread over the town of Berastagi.